Cubes N Juliennes

 Vindaloo Paste : The paste freeze very well.
 You can make it in bulk and freeze in portions.
 It stays well in freezer up to a year.
 Increase the measure in folds and proceed.

-Freezing the Marinated Meat : This is the option that I usually prefer.
+Freezing the Marinated Meat : This is the option that I prefer - great for meal prep.
 I freeze the marinated meat in portions up to 4 months.
 Say for around 1 to 1.5 lbs portion which would be enough for to 4-6 people.

-So when you want to cook, thaw it and cook in slow cooker, or pressure cooker on stove top.
+So when you want to cook, thaw it in the refrigerator overnight and cook in a traditional pressure cooker or a dutch pot on stove top.

 More Instant Pot Dinner ideas for you :